SavelyOm/TrackGANN/README.md

 The network is trained hierarchically using the "time_resolution" parameter, which controls the temporal resolution of the detector.
 The pre-trained models for different "time_resolution" values were trained sequentially using an average of 15 events per time slice.
 The models, datasets, and quality metrics are available in the `SPD_15Event` and `ML_15Event` folders.

-You can find examples of training and evaluation for TrackGANN in the "Examples" folder.
+You can find examples of training and evaluation for TrackGANN in the `Examples` folder.
 Configuration file examples for training and testing are available in the `configs` folder.

 # Training